cyham/picoctf2022-writeup/100/basic-mod2/README.md

 ### Solution

-Similar to the basic-mod1 challenge, I reused the code from there, but performed the modular multiplicative inverse calculation on the number from the array.
+Step 1: Open message.txt in text editor

+Step 2: Notice the text file contains a series of numbers separated by spaces

+Step 3: Write a python script that takes each number, applies the modular multiplicative inverse, applies mod 41 and looks for the corresponding number in an alphabet

 ``` python
 # Greatest Common Divisor